techcodedu/Snippets/Overview.md

 **1. Accessing the Snippet HQ:**

 * Open VS Code.
 Click on **File > Preferences > Configure User Snippets**.
-* Choose the language for your snippet (e.g., JavaScript) or click "New Global Snippets" for any language.
+* Choose the language for your snippet (e.g., JavaScript).

 **3. Meet the Snippet Squad:**